-- A. A Consumer shall be able to refuse or revoke Consent as easily and within the same number of steps as Consent is affirmatively provided. - B. If Consent is obtained through an electronic interface, the Consumer shall be able to refuse or withdraw Consent through the same electronic interface. - C. When using an electronic interface and when feasible based on the Consumer's relationship with the Controller, a Controller should allow Consumers to track what Processing activities they have Consented to or opted out of.
+- A. A Consumer shall be able to refuse or revoke Consent as easily and within the same a similar number of steps as Consent is affirmatively provided. - B. If Consent is obtained through an electronic interface, the Consumer shall be able to refuse or withdraw Consent through the same electronic interface. - C. When using an electronic interface, and when feasible based on the Consumer's relationship with the Controller, a Controller should may allow Consumers to track what Processing activities they have Consented to or opted out of. - D. There shall be no detriment to a Consumer for refusing or withdrawing Consent, consistent with C.R.S. § 6-1-1308(1)(c)(II), and 4 CCR 904-3, Rule 6.05.

-- D. There shall be no detriment to a Consumer for refusing or withdrawing Consent, consistent with C.R.S. § 6-1-1308(1)(c)(II), and 4 CCR 904-3, Rule 6.05. - E. If a Consumer withdraws Consent for a Processing activity, the Controller shall cease that Processing activity and provide the Consumer instructions on how to exercise the Right to Deletion or provide a link to exercise the Right to Deletion. - 1.
+- E. If a Consumer withdraws Consent for a Processing activity, subject to Consent under C.R.S. §§ 6-1-1306(1)(IV)(C), 1308(4), and 1308(7), the Controller shall cease that Processing activity and provide the Consumer instructions on how to exercise the Right to Deletion or provide a link to exercise the Right to Deletion. - 1.
 If the Personal Data subject to the withdrawal of Consent is Sensitive Data, the Controller shall, pursuant to C.R.S. § 6-1-1308(3) and 4 CCR 904-3, Rule 6.07, delete or otherwise render permanently anonymized or inaccessible the Sensitive Data collected solely for the purpose of that Processing activity and not reasonably necessary in relation to another specified purpose for which the Controller has obtained and continues to have valid Consent.